Nutrisca Dog Food receives the Advisor’s top rating of 5 stars.

 Nutrisca Dog Food

 Judging by its ingredients alone, Nutrisca Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 34% and a mean fat level of 19%.
 Together, these figures suggest a carbohydrate content of 39% for the overall product line.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effects of the peas and chickpeas, this looks like the profile of a kibble containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the peas and chickpeas in this recipe and the pea protein contained in the Lamb recipe, this looks like the profile of a kibble containing a notable amount of meat.

-Nutrisca dry dog food is a grain free kibble using a notable amount of chicken, lamb, or salmon meals as its main sources of animal protein, thus earning the brand 5 stars
+Nutrisca Dog Food is a plant-based kibble using a notable amount of chicken, lamb or fish meals as its main sources of animal protein, thus earning the brand 5 stars.

 Those looking for a quality wet food from the same company may wish to check out our review of Dogswell canned dog food.